 A directly elected vice president of education will work dayto-day with the administration of co-op.
 Co-op Society can help make issues important to you open to debate by everyone, like the number of resumes you can submit, the new co-op building (due in 2002) and the promised new online system.
-Facfor!
+Facultyspecific issues will also finally be given time on the stage.